icpctools/icpctools/Resolver/README.md

 A CDP is an arbitrarily-named folder with specific contest-configuration contents.
-If the Resolver is started with its first argument being the path (relative or absolute) to a folder whose contents are organized following the https://clics.ecs.baylor.edu/index.php/CDP[CLI Contest Data Package specification] it will read its event feed data from that folder
+If the Resolver is started with its first argument being the path (relative or absolute) to a folder whose contents are organized following the [CLI Contest Data Package specification](https://clics.ecs.baylor.edu/index.php/CDP) it will read its event feed data from that folder
 Note: when reading from a CDP the Resolver expects the find the event feed information stored in a file named _events.json_ located in the CDP root folder.